AO-devgroup/Attorney-Online-Client/README.md

 - Slightly rearranged the directory structure
 - Moved character icons from base/misc/DemoThings/ to their respective character folder
 - Client window is now scaleable
+- Added "change character" button
+- Servers now show up all at once in the public serverlist
+- Added dynamic sizing to char select(remove blank char pages and remove character limit, essentially)

 # Planned changes
 these are changes that will happen if everything goes smooth

-- Increase character limit to 500
-- Increase music limit*
 - Remove/decrease loading times(for servers and for the masterserver)
-- Add "change character" button
 - Readd the long-lost "Spectator" function
 - Add area support
 - Add separate volume sliders for music, character blips and sfx
 - Add moving speedlines
 - Increase character customization options
 - Improve network protocol
-- Add dynamic sizing to char select(remove blank char pages, essentially)
 - Add EVIDENCE support
 - Remove kebab

-*:the music limit might already be 1000. who knows.

 # Credits